Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

 These Peaches and Cream Mini Pies are a great dessert to celebrate summer!
-Bright and sweet peaches sit on a pillow of vanilla cream, and tender and buttery pie crust brings these mini pies together.
-The single-serve peach pies are easy to transport and great for a backyard bbq or summer picnic!
+Bright and sweet peaches sit on a pillow of vanilla cream, and tender and buttery pie crust bring these mini pies together.
+The single-serve peach pies are easy to transport and great for a backyard BBQ or summer picnic!

 Mini peach pie on a small cupcake stand.